elamaran619/amazon-quicksight-user-guide/doc_source/data-source-limits.md

 ## File Limits<a name="file-limits"></a>

+The total size of the files specified in the manifest file can't exceed 25 GB when imported into SPICE\.
+This limit isn't based on the actual size of the files\.
+Instead, the limit is based on the space that the files occupy after they are imported into SPICE\.
+The SPICE capacity is calculated using the formula described in [Capacity Planning for SPICE](managing-spice-capacity.md#capacity-planning-for-spice)\.

-If you are retrieving multiple files from Amazon S3, the total size of the files specified in the manifest file cannot exceed 10 GB\.
-The total number of files specified in the manifest file cannot exceed 1000\.
+The total number of files specified in the manifest file can't exceed 1000\.

 Files can have up to 1000 columns\.
 Each column name can have up to 127 characters\.

 ## Table and Query Limits<a name="table-limits"></a>

+Any table or query result set you want to import into [SPICE](welcome.md#spice) must use 25 GB or less of space in SPICE\.
+The size limit is calculated based on the capacity the data occupies after imported into SPICE\.
+The SPICE capacity is calculated using the formula described in [Capacity Planning for SPICE](managing-spice-capacity.md#capacity-planning-for-spice)\.

-Any table or query result set you import into [SPICE](welcome.md#spice) must be 10 GB or smaller\.
-If you want to retrieve data from a larger table, there are several methods you can use to reduce the size of the data\.
-You can unselect columns, or apply filters\.
+If you want to retrieve data from a larger table, you can use one of several methods to reduce the size of the data\.
+You can deselect columns, or apply filters\.
 In a SQL query, you can also use predicates, such as `WHERE`, `HAVING`\.

 Tables can have up to 1000 columns\.
 Each column name can have up to 127 characters\.